rlutz/geda-gaf/doc/mainpage.md

 - \ref xorn "Xorn", a Python library for high-level object manipulation

+- \ref gaf, the part of the gEDA/gaf codebase based on the Xorn libraries

+- \ref gaf.netlist "gaf.netlist", the gEDA/gaf netlister

 For more general information about this project, see http://hedmen.org/xorn/.